opoplawski/ansible-pfsense/README.md

 ## Configuration

-Current ansible (2.9) python discovery should detect the installed python.
+Current ansible (2.9) Python discovery should detect the installed Python.
 If not, you can set in your playbook or hosts vars:

 pfSense >= 2.4.5:
 ```